Five Years Ago: Steve Perry Mounts an Amazing Comeback

 Perry admitted that he'd begged the group to reconsider when he heard about their plans to go forward with another singer.
 "I said to them, 'Do what you need to do, but don't call it Journey,'" he told Rolling Stone.
 "If you fracture the stone, I don't know how I could come back to it."

-Watch Steve Perry Perform 'We're Still Here'
+Watch Steve Perry's 'We're Still Here' Video

 Instead, he released a cover of "Have Yourself a Merry Little Christmas" in December 2018.
 An official video for "We're Still Here," Perry's first in 25 years, followed in April 2019 – along with a deluxe-edition of Traces featuring five additional songs.
 A remixed version of "Sun Shines Gray" was issued in July 2019.

-Clearly reinvigorated, Perry has said he's at work on new material, but what comes next remains unclear.
+He'd dig more deeply into the vaults for Traces (Alternate Versions & Sketches) in December 2020, and into more holiday favorites on The Season in November 2021.
+Perry has said he's at work on new material, but what comes next remains unclear.
 He doesn't seem to be in any hurry to decide.

-Asked by correspondent Tracy Smith if his heart was still broken, Perry replied: "Yes!
+Asked by CBS correspondent Tracy Smith if his heart was still broken, Perry replied: "Yes!
 Yes, it is still broken.
 But it's open.
 That's okay."

 Journey Solo Albums Ranked